tenox7/BloKi/README.md

 # BloKi - A minimalistic Blog and Wiki Engine

-If you are looking for a small, simple, easy to use,  micro blog/wiki platform that looks like WordPress / MediaWiki, but loathe the bloat of LAMP stack, this might be just for you.
+If you are looking for a small, simple, easy to use,  micro blog/wiki platform that looks like WordPress / MediaWiki, but loathe the bloat of the LAMP stack, this might be just for you.

 ## Main features